frevoro/bitsybox-3ds/README.md

 - using MSYS2, install make, gcc, SDL2, and Node.js
 - from the MSYS2 terminal, navigate to the root directory of the bitsybox source code
 - run `make`

+## 3ds (NOT DONE!)

+for 3ds you will need [devkitPro](https://github.com/devkitPro/installer/releases). install it with 3ds-dev checked.

+- open devkitPro's MSYS2 terminal.
+- run `make 3ds`.